nus-cs2103-AY2223S1/tp/docs/UserGuide.md

  Part    | Constraint |
 |---------|----------|
  Local part |                                                                              The local-part should only contain alphanumeric characters and these special characters `_`, `.`, `+` and `-`. <br><br>The local-part may not start or end with any special characters and special characters may not be adjacent to each other.
  Domain name |The domain name is made up of domain labels separated by periods.
-The domain name must:<br><br>- end with a domain label at least 2 characters long <br> - have each domain label start and end with alphanumeric characters <br> - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
+The domain name must:<p> - end with a domain label at least 2 characters long <br>- have each domain label start and end with alphanumeric characters <br> - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.

 The local part and domain part **must** be connected by a `@` symbol.